WGLab/doc-ANNOVAR/docs/user-guide/use_case_examples.md

 1	11046609	11046609	T	C	exonic	MASP2	.	nonsynonymous SNV	MASP2:NM_006610:exon3:c.A359G:p.D120G,MASP2:NM_139208:exon3:c.A359G:p.D120G
 19	19193983	19193983	A	T	exonic	RFXANK	.	nonsynonymous SNV	RFXANK:NM_001278728:exon2:c.A37T:p.T13S,RFXANK:NM_001370233:exon2:c.A37T:p.T13S,RFXANK:NM_001370234:exon2:c.A37T:p.T13S,RFXANK:NM_001370236:exon2:c.A37T:p.T13S,RFXANK:NM_001370237:exon2:c.A37T:p.T13S,RFXANK:NM_001370238:exon2:c.A37T:p.T13S,RFXANK:NM_001278727:exon3:c.A37T:p.T13S,RFXANK:NM_001370235:exon3:c.A37T:p.T13S,RFXANK:NM_003721:exon3:c.A37T:p.T13S,RFXANK:NM_134440:exon3:c.A37T:p.T13S
 ```
 The first 5 columns describe the chromosome, position, reference allele and alterantive allele for each vairant.
 The gene name is the 7th column `Gene.refGene`, as we can see 'IFIH1', 'MASP2' and 'RFXANK' are shown.
 For amino acid change of this variant, we could check the 10th column `AAChange.refGene`, and it will tell us the amino acid change per transcript.
-Note that the first variant `2	162279995	162279995	C	G` does not have amino acid change becuase it is not in the protein coding region, instead it is in the 'splicing' region.
-And for the variant `1	11046609	11046609	T	C`, there are two protein changes 'p.D120G' and 'p.D120G' this si because there are 2 transcripts (isoforms) for this MASP2 gene, and in this case they are the same amino acid change in the same position, but sometimes you will see different position for amino acid change in different isoforms.
+Note that the first variant '2	162279995	162279995	C	G' does not have amino acid change becuase it is not in the protein coding region, instead it is in the 'splicing' region.
+And for the variant '1	11046609	11046609	T	C', there are two protein changes 'p.D120G' and 'p.D120G' and this is because there are 2 transcripts (isoforms) for this MASP2 variant, and in this case they are the same amino acid change in the same position, but sometimes you will see different position for amino acid change in different isoforms.

 ### 2. I want to run ANNOVAR using the new database, or a differnet chromosome, how do I do it?